truthixify/inkfundme-tutorial/TUTORIAL.md

 **Event Emission for Transparency**: Every important action emits an event.
 This creates an immutable audit trail that frontends can use to show real-time updates and users can verify on-chain.

 **Owner-Only Functions**: Only campaign creators can finalize their campaigns.
-This prevents random people from prematurely ending campaigns or stealing funds.
+This prevents random people from prematurely ending campaigns.

 **Proper State Validation for Refunds**: Multiple layers of checks ensure refunds only happen for failed campaigns, only to actual contributors, and only once per person.